...

-A garden tub1 offers luxury and relaxation, but many homeowners don’t know its full potential.
+A garden tub offers luxury and relaxation, but many homeowners don’t fully understand what makes it different from other bathtubs.

 What exactly is a garden tub, and why is it called that?